danilomartinelli/domain-driven-hexagon/README.md

 > Because commands and DTOs are different things, they tackle different problems.
 Commands are serializable method calls - calls of the methods in the domain model.
 Whereas DTOs are the data contracts.
 The main reason to introduce this separate layer with data contracts is to provide backward compatibility for the clients of your API.
 Without the DTOs, the API will have breaking changes with every modification of the domain model.

-More info on this subject here: [Are CQRS commands part of the domain model?](https://enterprisecraftsmanship.com/posts/cqrs-commands-part-domain-model/) (read "_Commands vs DTOs_" section).
+More info on this subject: [Are CQRS commands part of the domain model?](https://enterprisecraftsmanship.com/posts/cqrs-commands-part-domain-model/) (read the "_Commands vs DTOs_" section).

 ### Additional recommendations